Locally solvable maximal subgroups in division rings: Abstract

 \section{Abstract}

 Let $D$ be a division ring with center $F$, and $G$ an almost subnormal subgroup of $D^*$.
-In this paper, we show that if $G$ is locally solvable, then $G\subseteq F$.
-Also, assume that $M$ is a maximal subgroup of $G$.
-It is shown that if $M$ is non-abelian locally solvable, then $[D:F]=p^2$ for some prime number $p$.
-Moreover, if $M$ is locally nilpotent then $M$ is abelian.
+In this paper, we show that if $G$ contains a non-abelian locally solvable maximal subgroup, then $D$ must be a cyclic algebra of prime degree over $F$.
+Moreover, it is proved that every locally nilpotent maximal subgroup of $G$ is abelian.